-The ability to operate the Group's resort The Group takes a risk based approach to managing health and safety, including with respect to COVID-19.
+The ability to operate the Group's resort The Group takes a risk based approach to managing health and facilities without affecting the safety, security safety, including with respect to COVID-19.
 Dedicated health and safety and injury management specialists are employed at each resort facility.
 To assist in maintaining the safety and security of its guests and employees, each resort facility employs a substantial number of security and surveillance personnel to provide support in monitoring existential threats and managing potential incidents on a real time basis.